Jung Kook: 2015–present: Solo activities

-Jung Kook was announced as the newest global ambassador for Calvin Klein in March 2023.
 "Still With You" and "My You" were made available on streaming services worldwide as official singles under Jung Kook's name on July 3.
 His debut solo single "Seven", featuring American rapper Latto, was released on July 14.
 It debuted at number one on the Hot 100, the Global 200, and the Global Excl.
 US charts, making him the first Korean solo artist to simultaneously top all three charts and the second—after Jimin—to debut atop the Hot 100; the song eventually became the fastest in history to surpass 1 billion streams on Spotify.
 Jung Kook performed as a headliner at the Global Citizen Festival in Central Park, New York City on September 23.
 His second solo single, "3D", featuring Jack Harlow, was released on September 29.
 It debuted at number five on both the Hot 100 and the UK Singles Chart, making Jung Kook the first Korean solo artist to earn two top-five singles on the latter.
 That same month, The Hollywood Reporter named Jung Kook in its inaugural "Platinum Players of Music" list, as one of the top 25 musicians that "defined the year in music."
 The collaboration single "Too Much", with the Kid Laroi and Central Cee, followed in October.
 "Too Much" debuted at number 10 in the UK, making Jung Kook the first Korean solo artist to achieve three top-10 singles in UK chart history.
 His debut solo album Golden and a third single, "Standing Next to You", were released on November 3.
 Golden set new all-time opening day and opening week sales records, with over 2.1 and 2.4 million copies respectively, and became the first album by a South Korean solo artist to surpass 2.5 million sales.
 In the US, it debuted at number two on the Billboard 200, making Jung Kook one of the highest-charting South Korean solo artists in Billboard chart history, and the first to sell over 200,000 copies within a week.

 Big Hit released the single "Never Let Go" by Jung Kook on June 7, 2024, as part of BTS' 11th anniversary celebrations; it is his first project to be released post-enlistment.
-The Disney+-exclusive eight-episode travel reality series Are You Sure?!, featuring Jung Kook and Jimin, premiered on August 8, with subsequent episodes released weekly through September 19.
+The Disney+-exclusive eight-episode travel reality series Are You Sure?!, featuring Jung Kook and Jimin, premiered on August 8, 2024 with subsequent episodes released weekly through September 19, 2024 and the second season released on December 3, 2025.
 A film documentary titled I Am Still, chronicling Jung Kook's foray as a solo artist with Golden, premiered in 120 territories worldwide on September 18.